-It can not only scatter light throughout the room, but it can warm up its appearance as well.
+It can not only scatter light throughout the room but also warm up its appearance.

 12. Corrugated Metal

-Panels of corrugated metal are those wavy sheets that you will commonly see on roofs.
+Panels of corrugated metal are those wavy sheets you commonly see on roofs.

 13. Reinforced Fiberglass and Gypsum Panels

-This is essentially a similar idea as drywall and shows a similar finished product.
+This is essentially a similar idea to drywall and shows a similar finished product.
 What makes it different is that this is more scratch-resistant and durable overall.

 Since it is so strong, you won’t have to install any plywood beneath it with the studs.